pythonexcels/pythonexcels.github.io/_posts/2012-09-22-Ninety-Six-Spreadsheets.md

 ![payroll](/assets/images/20191005_payroll_spreadsheet.png)

-To manually click through each spreadsheet, locate the pay rate for the Steve and Jeff, write it down, and go to the next spreadsheet would take about 30 seconds per spreadsheet.
+To manually click through each spreadsheet, locate the pay rate for Steve and Jeff, write it down, and go to the next spreadsheet would take about 30 seconds per spreadsheet.
 Instead of spending almost 50 minutes opening and closing spreadsheets, I decided to invest 10 minutes in a Python script I could use over and over.